tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   However, be aware that not all mesh errors are show stoppers for many solvers.
 In lack of better knowledge, trial and error is required for testing the mesh in practice.
+* SnappyHexMesh can be run in stages, as long as the input data for subsequent runs is updated if necessary.
+Example: First run Snappy with only Castellation and Snapping phases, then run `splitMeshRegions -largestOnly` to remove unaccessible island cells.
+Before the second Snappy run to add only layers, you need to run `surfaceMeshExtract` command for each patch to extract the updated patch geometry for the second Snappy run.
+This is also one way to add layers to a mesh generated with another tool.

 Installation and Start-up
 -------------------------